Questioning A Doctor's Prescription For A Sore Knee: 90 Percocets

 When I got home and opened the package to take a pill, I discovered that there were 42 inside.

 Talk about using a shotgun to kill a mosquito.
 I was stiff and sore after the orthopedist fished out a couple of loose pieces of bone and cartilage from my left knee.
-But on a pain scale of zero to 10, I was a four, tops.
+But on a pain scale of 0 to 10, I was a 4, tops.
 I probably could have gotten by with a much less potent drug than a painkiller like Percocet, which contains a combination of the opioid oxycodone and the pain reliever acetaminophen, the active ingredient found in over-the-counter Tylenol.

 When I went in for my follow-up appointment a week after surgery, I asked my orthopedist about those 90 pills.

 "If you had real surgery, like a knee replacement, you wouldn't think it was so many," he said.
-He told me the electronic prescribing system set the default at 90.
-So when he types in a prescription for Percocet, that's the quantity the system orders.
+He told me the electronic prescribing system sets the default at 90.
+So when he types in a prescription for Percocet, that is the quantity the system orders.

-Such standard orders can be overridden, but that's an extra step for a busy physician and takes time.
+Such standard orders can be overridden, but that is an extra step for a busy physician and takes time.

 As public health officials grapple with how to slow the growing opioid epidemic — which claims 91 lives each day, according to federal statistics — the over-prescription of narcotics after even minor surgery is coming under new scrutiny.

-While patients today are often given opioids to manage post-operative pain, a large supply of pills may open the door to opioid misuse, either by the patients themselves or others in the family or community who access the leftovers.
+While patients today are often given opioids to manage postoperative pain, a large supply of pills may open the door to opioid misuse, either by the patients themselves or others in the family or community who can access the leftovers.

 Last year, the Centers for Disease Control and Prevention released a general guideline saying that clinicians who prescribe opioids to treat acute pain should use the lowest effective dose and limit the duration to no longer than seven days.